Korean Cushion Shades: 17, 21, 23, and the 45-Shade Change

 That is the cushion trap.
 Korean base makeup is famous for fresh texture, light layers, and portable touch-ups, but the shade language was built inside a beauty market that historically centered fair to light-medium skin.
 In 2026 the category is better than it used to be.
 Viral brands have expanded shade ranges, global retailers are more demanding, and Korean makeup fans are much more vocal when a "universal" shade is not universal at all.
 Still, the old numbers matter because many popular cushions still use them.

-This guide explains how 17, 21, and 23 work, why undertone matters more than the number on the box, how oxidation can change your match, and how to buy a Korean cushion without turning your face into a souvenir mistake.
+This guide explains how 17, 21, and 23 work, why that ladder no longer stops at 23, why undertone matters more than the number on the box, how oxidation can change your match, what these cushions actually cost in won, and how to buy one without turning your face into a souvenir mistake.

 Quick Answer: How Do Korean Cushion Shades Work?